a2stuff/prodos-drivers/README.md

 ## How do you use these?

 The intent is that you use a tool like Copy II Plus or [Apple II DeskTop](https://github.com/a2stuff/a2d) to copy and arrange the SYSTEM files on your boot disk as you see fit.
-An example boot disk image catalog that is used on multiple different hardware configurations might include:
+A boot disk image catalog that is used on multiple different hardware configurations might include:

 * `PRODOS` - the operating system, e.g. [ProDOS 2.4](https://prodos8.com/)
 * `NS.CLOCK.SYSTEM` - install No-Slot Clock driver, if present